The Heroin Epidemic

 • Potential death by overdose

-Considering the Heroin overdose death rate has quadrupled, it’s safe to say the downsides of using this drug are significant.
+Considering the heroin overdose death rate has quadrupled, it’s safe to say the downsides of using this drug are significant.

 Beating The Heroin Epidemic